Data group event handler

 Actions and conditions can be linked to the data group event handler.

-Once you have created the data group event handler on the workspace, open the properties dialog by double-clicking on the element.
+If you have created the data group event handler on the workspace, open the properties dialog by double-clicking on the element.

 General

-You can also access this dialog in the settings of the process elements.
+You can also access this dialog in the settings of the process elements

 • Timer event handler